UniMath/agda-unimath/src/category-theory/function-precategories.lagda.md

-Given a [precategory](category-theory.precategories.md) `P` and any type `I`, the function type `I → P` is a precategory consisting of functions taking `i : I` to an element of the underlying type of `P`.
+Given a [precategory](category-theory.precategories.md) `P` and any type `I`, the function type `I → P` is a precategory consisting of functions taking `i : I` to an object of `P`.
 Every component of the structure is given pointwise.

 ## Definition